SchemaPlus/schema_dev/README.md

 If you want to pass extra arguments to a command, make sure to use `--` to avoid them being processed by `schema_dev`.  e.g.

 	$ schema_dev rspec --quick -- -e 'select which spec'

+For interactive debugging you may want to run rspec directly from the shell rather than through`schema_dev` (which doesn't give you an interactive ptty).  schema_dev echoes each command being run, preceded by a `*`.
+E.g.

+	$ schema_dev rspec --quick -- -e 'select which spec' -n

+	*** ruby 2.1.5 - rails 4.2 - db postgresql [1 of 1]

+	* /usr/bin/env BUNDLE_GEMFILE=gemfiles/rails-4.2/Gemfile.postgresql SHELL=`which bash` chruby-exec ruby-2.1.5 -- bundle exec rspec -e select\ which\ spec

+There's no hidden environment setup; so you can copy and paste the command line into a shell:

+	$ /usr/bin/env BUNDLE_GEMFILE=gemfiles/rails-4.2/Gemfile.postgresql SHELL=`which bash` chruby-exec ruby-2.1.5 -- bundle exec rspec -e select\ which\ spec

 For more info, see